memesladekiller1/Double-Click-Script/README.md

 2) Download the script file, ethier ahk or exe.
 2) Run the exe if downloaded the exe file or load the file using AutoHotKey V3 if ahk is downloaded.
 3) Download AutoHotKey V3 from https://www.autohotkey.com/. ( only if using ahk file)
+4) If you're using the exe, it will warn you it being from a unkown publisher and may be a virus, it is just a false alert click > more info > then run anyway.
 Keybinds:

 1) C key: Toggles the script on or off.